Seba-san/UncertaintyMap/README.md

 ## Project Description
 This repository contains the code and associated resources for our research on optimizing exploration in active SLAM systems through a new uncertainty framework.
-The data of all simulations are in  [data](data)
+The data of all simulations are in  [data](data).
+The paper can be acceded by this link: https://arxiv.org/pdf/2506.17775

 ## Getting Started
 To use this project, clone the repository to your local machine using: